Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Connecting To The API

-Earlier work, mentioned above, had been done on aligning the backend data formats with the frontend quiz framework data models.
-As a result of this, the frontend quiz data could be retrieved from the API payload, as opposed to using a dummy JSON file.
+Earlier work, mentioned above, had been done on aligning the back-end data formats with the front-end quiz framework data models.
+As a result of this, the front-end quiz data could be retrieved from the API payload, as opposed to using a dummy JSON file.

 To retrieve the API, a new `data.service.ts` was generated using the Angular CLI.
 In this service, a `getAll()` method was created that utilised the HTTPClient module from Angular to make `HTTP get requests`.
 By using a `get` request, all the data provided on the given URL could then be returned.
 As mentioned earlier, the JSON payload was hosted at `http://localhost:4200/api/NewsTopics` so a HTTP request was made as such:
 ```typescript